 ETFs are a type of fund that owns various kinds of securities, often of one type.
 For example, a stock ETF holds stocks, while a bond ETF holds bonds.
 One share of the ETF gives buyers ownership of all the stocks or bonds in the fund.
 For example, if an ETF held 100 stocks, then those who owned the fund would own a stake – a very tiny one – in each of those 100 stocks.

-ETFs are typically passively managed.
-In contrast, many mutual funds are actively managed, with professional investors trying to select the stocks that will rise and fall.
-However, in an ETF, the fund usually holds a fixed number of stocks based on a specific preset index of investments.
+ETFs are typically passively managed, meaning that the fund usually holds a fixed number of securities based on a specific preset index of investments.
+In contrast, many mutual funds are actively managed, with professional investors trying to select the investments that will rise and fall.

 ETFs trade on a stock exchange during the day, unlike mutual funds that trade only after the market closes.
-With an ETF you can place a trade whenever the market is open.
+With an ETF you can place a trade whenever the market is open and know exactly the price you’re paying for the fund.

 For these benefits ETFs charge an expense ratio, which is the fee paid by investors for managing the fund.
 The advent of ETFs has caused the expense ratios of both mutual funds and ETFs to fall drastically over time, as cheap passively managed ETFs became popular.